What Is Floor Planning?

 2. Reduce floor congestion during peak shopping hours

 When a store is busy, it becomes unpleasant to shop.
-Since one of your goals is to please your customers, you need to find a way to attain that.
+Since one of your goals is to please your customers, you need to find a way to ensure that.
 By analysing the sales and unit movement of each of your categories, you can design a floor plan that spreads out your high-traffic categories.
 As a result, you reduce the possibility of congestion in your store during peak shopping hours.
-(Return to Table of Contents)

 That includes researching the topic on your own and cross-referencing what you’ve found with different sources.
 Because as soon as you do, you’ll find out the truth.